 Dry Healing A Tattoo – Pros & Cons

 If you spend enough time talking to people about their tattoos, you’ll come across a bit of controversy over the best way to heal them.
-Some people swear by dry healing, while others claim that it doesn’t do enough to protect and heal your skin while it recovers after getting tattooed.
+Some people swear by dry healing, while others claim that it doesn’t do enough to protect and heal your skin while it recovers from the tattooing process.

 So, which side of the debate is right?
 Is dry healing the best technique for helping your tattooed skin heal quickly?
 Read on to see what we think.

 What Is Tattoo Dry Healing?

 Dry healing is a simpler approach to tattoo aftercare.
-It keeps most of the steps involved in traditional aftercare, but does it without any of the creams, lotions, or ointments that tattoo artists generally recommend.
+It keeps most of the steps involved in traditional aftercare, but does it without moisturizing the tattoo with any of the creams, lotions, or ointments that tattoo artists generally recommend.

-Like traditional aftercare, dry healing still requires you to keep the tattooed area clean, preferably by using anti-microbial soap without any added irritants.
+Like traditional aftercare, dry healing still requires you to keep the tattooed area clean, preferably by using antibacterial soap without any added irritants.

 It also requires you to protect your skin from further damage.
 That means making sure you stay hydrated (it helps your skin stay healthy), avoiding sunburns or overexposure to the sun, and wearing loose-fitting clothes that won’t rub against the tattoo.